oiraqi/jcommerce/README.md

 **You're welcome to contrbute through your favourite microservices and/or front-end technology!**

-**The *progress* folder**: In every new class, the author rewrites the code with his students.
+**The *progress* folder**: In every semester, the author rewrites the code with his students.
 The *progress* folder reflects where they are now.
-It will be reinitialized by the end of the current class.
+It will be reinitialized by the end of the current semester.

 **Before You Start**
 - Make sure you have a recent version of Docker (docker.io)